Muuuush/FuseGPT/README.md

 ### Llama

-Download the models from [Huggingface](https://huggingface.co/), then you can run the code run_fusion.py.
+Download the models from [Huggingface](https://huggingface.co/) (models of huggingface format), then you can run the code run_fusion.py.
 Set model path as 'MODEL_PATH' and set the save path as 'SAVE_DIR' if you want to save the fused model.

 You can run the pre-defined testing script 'run.sh' by:
 ```bash